cowrie/cowrie/README.rst

 performed by the attacker.
-In medium interaction mode (shell) it emulates a UNIX system in Python, in high interaction mode (proxy) it functions as an SSH and telnet proxy to observe attacker behavior to another system.
+In medium interaction mode (shell) it emulates a UNIX system in Python, in high interaction mode (proxy) it functions as an SSH and telnet proxy to observe attacker behavior on another system.
 In LLM mode, it uses large language models to generate dynamic responses to attacker commands.

 `Cowrie <http://github.com/cowrie/cowrie/>`_ is maintained by Michel Oosterhof.